 - Climate effects on zooplankton community composition and biomass in the northern California Current System.

-- Funded by NSF through the US GLOBEC program, a multi-disciplinary group of PIs and international collaborators (in Canada, Japan, and Chile) are studying climate influences on large-scale and regional ecosystem variability around the Pacific Ocean basin using a combination of circulation models, time series of in situ observations, and remote sensing. click here for more info
+- Funded by NSF through the US GLOBEC program, a multi-disciplinary group of PIs and international collaborators (in Canada, Japan, and Chile) studied climate influences on large-scale and regional ecosystem variability around the Pacific Ocean basin using a combination of circulation models, time series of in situ observations, and remote sensing. click here for more info

 - Modifying the molt-rate method of estimating stage-specific copepod growth rates.

 - Collaborated with Andrew Hirst (University of London) to develop and test a realistic method to measure copepod growth in the field.
 In summer 2010, we developed the new method and used it to measure stage C5 Calanus pacificus growth in Puget Sound.